https://github.com/modelscope/ms-enclave

 README

-ms-enclave is a modularized and stable sandbox runtime environment that provides secure isolated execution environments for applications.
-It supports multiple programming languages and frameworks, ensuring code runs safely in controlled environments with Docker-based containerization.
+ms-enclave is a modular and stable sandbox runtime environment that provides a secure isolated execution environment for applications.
+It implements strong isolation through Docker containers, equipped with local/HTTP managers and an extensible tool system, helping you execute code safely and efficiently in a controlled environment.

-- 🔒 **Secure Isolation**: Complete isolation using Docker containers
+- π Secure Isolation: Complete isolation and resource limits based on Docker

 - Operating System: Linux, macOS, or Windows with Docker support